vbotka/ansible-freebsd-jail/README.md

 ## Jail type

-The role is tested with jailtype zfs only.
+This role is tested with jailtype zfs only.

 ## Variables